Praqma/OctoCopDD/blogpost.md

 By now you would like to see it in action by following some examples, right?

 I will surely do that for you.
-In this example I will spin up Jenkins and Artifactory and use OCDD.
+In this example I will spin up Jenkins and Artifactory and use OCDD to guide trafic to them.

 ## First, get the repo on the new server: